Following your competition on Twitter?

 Blogging and other forms of content marketing are great strategies for generating traffic and building relationships with your customers.

 It gives them new visitors a reason to visit your site and current customers reasons to keep returning for more.

-If your competitor is getting a lot of attention based on their blog posts and articles (something you will likely see if they get a lot of article retweets in their @replies), then this is a strategy you will want to start utilizing as well.
+If your competitor is getting a lot of attention based on their blog posts and articles (something you will likely see if they get a lot of article retweets in their @replies), then this is a strategy you will want to start using as well.

 Use Ubersuggest to find the type of content that is performing best for your competitors.

 The first thing I want you to do is to enter your competitor’s URL and click the “Search” button.

 From there, click “Top Pages” in the left sidebar.
 This provides a list of the top traffic pages for your competitor.

 In addition to the SEO Title and URL, which you can use to more closely examine the page, the results also display: